A panel discussion chaired by Kevin Anderson. Liveblogged notes, so treat the below with all due caution.

 Martin Belam, The Guardian

 They used their own content API – so they could build the app in about five weeks.
 They got a lot of negative feedback about the app.
 Some people are very negative about the idea of Facebook.
 There are 750m people using Facebook who could be reading our journalism – and aren’t.
-They’re over 5.7m installs of the apps.
+There are over 5.7m installs of the apps.
 Over 54% of the users are 24 and under – that’s an audience they struggle to reach.
 It’s a love it/hate it proposition.
 Over 25 years olds in the testing sessions refused it.
 Younger?
 They installed it straight away.
 They feel that they’re being “educated” rather than wasting their time.
 Archive content gets a new life.
 An old story about models and body image has generated 1000 new comments two years after it was published.
 A contemporary discussion around archive content.
 Every story becomes a landing page.

 They’re doing continuous design updates.
 Facebook has a saying: “move fast and break things”.
 And they do.
-The Guardian team delivered the app to Facebook’s specification, and Facebook changed it a couple of hours before launch… (and this forced an emergency bug-fix).
+The Guardian team delivered the app to Facebook’s specification, and Facebook changed those specifications a couple of hours before launch… (and this forced an emergency bug-fix).
 Forces them to work at Facebook’s pace.
 They do get some revenue from sponsorship in the app.

 Timeline – Facebook investing heavily.
 The success of their move will drive the success of the app.